-For medium and large businesses, as part of the positioning of St Helena as a fair tax jurisdiction, it is also proposed that a tax be paid based on a percentage of turnover (as opposed to profit) to ensure that any company registered in St Helena with a turnover in excess of £25,000,000 per annum should pay tax at an amount more than or equal to 1% of turnover.
+For medium and large businesses, as part of the positioning of St Helena as a fair tax jurisdiction, a tax shall be paid based on worldwide turnover where a company's total tax liability is less than 1% of turnover.
+Any medium and large companies registered in St Helena with a turnover in excess of £20,000,000 per annum should pay tax at an amount more than or equal to 1% of turnover.
 This figure is based on an assessment that 20% profit is a reasonable profit margin and based on an assessment that 5% is the agreed overall tax charge.
 So, the calculation would be turnover x (20% profit margin x 5%) = 1% minimum tax charge.